 CE 397: Sustainable Infrastructure Materials

-- An introductory course Dr. Ferron developed to teach students general principles governing sustainability and key considerations to take into account when designing, selecting, and using “green” infrastructure materials.
+- An introductory course for upper-level undergraduate students and graduate students that Dr. Ferron developed to teach students general principles governing sustainability and key considerations to take into account when designing, selecting, and using “green” infrastructure materials.
 Students learn how to evaluate building and pavement materials and product manufacturers by considering the social, environmental and economic impacts.
-In addition, students are introduced to concepts pertaining to green rating systems, life-cycle analysis, sourcing, energy efficiency, off-gassing, green specifications, third-party certifications, green washing, and ethical considerations of sustainability.
+In addition, students are introduced to concepts pertaining to green rating systems, life-cycle analysis, sourcing, energy efficiency, off-gassing, green specifications, third-party certifications, greenwashing, and ethical considerations of sustainability.
 Students are taught how to combine their knowledge of design with their sustainability knowledge to select/design materials with optimum eco-performance, mechanical properties, and durability for a project.
 Examples from literature and case studies are presented.
 The course also includes field visits to local sites (e.g., a construction and demolition waste facility, a landfill, green-rated buildings).
 Due to interest from the undergraduate, there is a proposal to cross-list this course as an upper-level undergraduate elective course.